albatros-github/GoEthereum/README.md

 eth.coinbase

-## the miner coinbase account could be xconfigure like this
+## the miner coinbase account could be configure like this

 miner.setEtherbase(eth.accounts[0])